turingschool/mod-0-curriculum/session3/index.md

 ### Commands

-In this section on command prompts, we'll learn (or review) these commands:
+In this section on command prompts, we'll learn (or review) the commands below.
+We'll look at all 10 together (take notes!), then you'll go into breakout rooms to practice them.

 <ol>
   <li><a href="#pwd" title="">pwd</a></li>